cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 6 TGOL have been allocated for the test~Auction.
 There will be a mock period of 60 days, during which community can donate in ETH and claim GOL tokens on a daily basis.

 ### Understanding what goes where
+The economics of cyber can be confusing at first sight.
+It isn't.
+Let's try to go over what pot goes where, why and to whom.

+There are 4 parts that we can break in cybernomics to understand it easier:

+- The donation rounds
+- The distribution games
+- The gift
+- The tokens and their utility

+#### Donation rounds
+We can summarize that there are 4 rounds.
+Their purpose is to charge 2 DAOs with pots of funds so that they can develop the protocol.

+- Self-funding: The project has been self-funded over a few years with a sum closing to ~3200 ETH summed up with the winter round (not including 2020)
+- Public winter round for friends: Was a public seed donator round.
+Information [is here](https://github.com/cybercongress/congress/blob/26a33ce5ed92204f67c79dd8036690019bcf3f89/friends/winter.md).
+Sumed up with self-funding, the total donated sum was ~3200 ETH (not including 2020)
+- Takeoff round: The takeoff donation round is a round where up to 600k ATOM is donated to the cyber~Congress DAO via distribution games (more below).
+This sum is used by the DAO to support its initial ideas and the protocol via reaching [a sustainable flow of income](https://github.com/cybercongress/congress/issues/302), including things like ATOM staking, etc
+- Auction round: Is broken into 2 parts, a 21 day round and equal rounds for 479 days.
+During the first 21 days, ETH and ATOM are donated to the cyber~Congress DAO via the use of the auction.
+For the larger period of the auction.
+I.E. 479 days, ETH is donated to the cyber ~Foundation DAO, which is a community governed DAO, via auction proceeds in exchange for THC (governance tokens).
+During the second part of the auction, THC tokens can be vested and locked to later, receive CYB tokens on 1-1 basis for each locked THC token for the period of the auction

+In the end, there will be 2 separate entities (both are Aragon DAOs).
+The main governing entity: cyber~Foundation in charge of the ETH donated during the auction.
+And cyber ~Congress, the launching DAO that will carry on working on the protocol, in accordance to the governance proposals made by cyber ~Foundation and will remain as one of the entities that commits to the protocol over its remaining lifetime.

+#### The distribution games
+There are 3 distribution games, described above.
+Their purpose is to achieve the best possible distribution, gain initial traction and test all of the network's possibilities.

+- Game of Links: includes in itself the takeoff donation round.
+Started with euler-5 and will finish when the takeoff donation round is over.
+Its purpose is to distribute tokens from cyber~Congress to the participants.
+Aimed at initial believers of the protocol
+- Game of Thrones: Can be thought of as the final part of GoL or window 0 of the auction.
+A 21-day game in which ETH and ATOM communities battle it out for the biggest pot.
+Aimed at speculators
+- cyber~Auction: a 479-day long auction, which charges cyber~Foundation with ETH.
+THC can be vested for CYB.
+Aimed at everyone in the community

+#### The gift
+cyber has dropped 10% of its supply to 3 communities:

+- ETH: 8%, being the biggest dev community in the field
+- ATOM: 1%, being the engine that backs cyber and the biggest growing community of devs
+- URBIT: 1%, being the most technologically advanced community in the field

+The purpose of the gift is to get initial traction, attract the best communities, test interest, achieve a better distribution.
+There were over 1 million addresses that were eligible to receive the gift (more below).

+#### The tokens and their utility
+Meaning that there are 2 utility tokens in the economy (+1 bonus points token):

+- CYB: The main token.
+Needed to create cyberlinks, transact, build the knowledge graph, etc
+- THC: The governance token.
+Needed to make proposals.
+Can be locked for the auction and swapped at 1-1 basis
+- Karma: Karma points aren't really a token.
+They are a calculation and a representation of the submission a person made to the knowledge graph.
+It cannot be swapped, bought, etc

+This leaves us with a clearer picture of which funds and donations go where.
+The whole distribution can be viewed in the [launch kit repo](https://github.com/cybercongress/launch-kit/blob/0.1.0/distribution/README.md).

 ### CYB and THC